-Net Cash Provided by (Used in) Investing Activities
+Net Cash (Used in) Provided by Investing Activities

-Investing activities consist primarily of short-term and long-term investments and capital expenditures related to new store openings, buildings, operational equipment, and information technology investments.
+Investing activities consist primarily of investments and capital expenditures related to new store openings, buildings, operational equipment, and information technology investments.

-Net cash provided by investing activities was \$19.7 million for the thirteen weeks ended May 2, 2020 compared to cash used in investing activities of \$4.6 million for the thirteen weeks ended May 4, 2019.
-The increase in cash provided by investing activities was primarily a result of net investment activity in the current-year period.
+Net cash used in investing activities was \$0.5 million for the thirteen weeks ended May 1, 2021 compared to cash provided by investing activities of \$19.7 million for the thirteen weeks ended May 2, 2020.
+The increase in cash used in investing activities was primarily a result of proceeds from investment activity in the prior-year period that did not recur in the current-year period.

-Capital expenditures for fiscal 2021 are expected to be approximately \$8.0 million to \$10.0 million.
+Capital expenditures for fiscal 2022 are expected to be approximately \$8.0 million to \$10.0 million.

-Net Cash Provided by (Used in) Financing Activities
+Net Cash (Used in) Provided by Financing Activities

-Net cash provided by financing activities was \$37.4 million for the thirteen weeks ended May 2, 2020 compared to cash used in financing activities of \$3.8 million for the thirteen weeks ended May 4, 2019.
-The increase in cash provided by financing activities was primarily due to borrowings of \$60.0 million under our Credit Agreement, partially offset by the \$18.7 million payment of the contingent consideration associated with the July 2019 acquisition of Pura Vida.
+Net cash used in financing activities was \$2.3 million for the thirteen weeks ended May 1, 2021 compared to cash provided by financing activities of \$37.4 million for the thirteen weeks ended May 2, 2020.
+The increase in cash used in financing activities was primarily due to financing activities that occurred in the prior-year period but did not recur in the current-year period including borrowings of \$60.0 million under our Credit Agreement, partially offset by \$18.7 million for a contingent consideration payment associated with the July 2019 acquisition of Pura Vida and \$3.1 million in common stock repurchases.